the-real-i9/go-pkgs-study/s_net/s_http/notes.md

  })
 ```

-> Note: Our endpoint URL has nothing to do with the resource sent.
+Note that, our endpoint URL has nothing to do with the resource sent.
 Any endpoint URL can be specified.
 Any resource can be sent.

 ### Test